JRRS1982/creativecoder/README.md

 I like the use of TODO's, as can track them pretty easily with VsCode so may scatter them around, as i think of improvements.
 I have found that Todo Tree is a great extension to manage these, will write acceptance criteria to test.

-TODO: add a projects page - project controller.
-TODO: get a database setup with table for project
-TODO: get feature tests written.
-TODO: get unit tests written.
-TODO: get search functionality working - focus search of projects.
+TODO: get search functionality working - search of projects.
-TODO: create a makefile to run tests easily.
-TODO: create a Dockerfile and look at containerizing - maybe.
-TODO: double check csrf protection - @csrf under every form declaration.
-TODO: CI/CD?
-Do i want to add this to circleCI?
-TODO: how responsive is the site?
-Its a responsive css stylesheet, but check.
-TODO: semantic html - check the html is written fairly cleanly.
-TODO: anything i can cut out or refactor?
-Any code looking dirty?
-TODO: update readme.
-TODO: get it up hosted online.
+TODO: get it up hosted online - Github?

-TODO: ongoing - add next few projects to it.
+TODO: add some tools to the tools page - dunno what, just add some blurb, just a static page.

 ### Features

+Its a pretty basic site really, not many features, but I liked the style sheet so thought I would make it.

 - Factory to populate project table quickly.

 ```

 php artisan tinker
 factory(App\Project::class, 5)->create();

 ```

-- Layout file to keep page structure consistent and to DRY.
+- Layout file to keep page structure consistent and DRY
-- Partials to reduce typing and keep DRY.
+- Partials to reduce typing and keep DRY
+- @csrf tag under each html form to protect against cross-site request forgery
+- migration to make a project table
+- dynamic display projects from the database

 ### Reflection